jacobpledger/website/collections/_posts/2020-11-27-peter-norvig-teach-yourself-programming-in-ten-years.md

 ---
 layout: post
 title: Peter Norvig - Teach Yourself Programming in Ten Years
+type: Article
+tags: programming
 ---

 [This is an excellent article](https://norvig.com/21-days.html) with a lot of good points, although I fear it might scare away those who are not *soulbound* to being a "Professional Programmer".
 For some, it is a job, and not an identity.
-Maybe it will become an identity one day, but it is ok if it does not.
+Maybe it will become an identity one day, but it's ok if it does not.

 To those people who may be daunted, the key takeaways are:
 * Having programming be fun will keep you motivated.
 Find something that makes it fun.